wurthless-elektroniks/elpiss/readme.md

 ## How do I use it?

-### Building
+### XeLL image

 1. `python3 patch_7378.py`
 2. Feed `cbb_7378_patched.bin` into the ECC builder of your choice.

-### XeLL image

-Use `elpis_glitch2.ecc` with J-Runner by selecting Nand -> Load Glitch2 XeLL.
+Alternatively, you can use `elpis_glitch2.ecc` with J-Runner by selecting Nand -> Load Glitch2 XeLL.
 Remember to back up your NAND first!

 ### XeBuild

-Not done yet.
-The patch is still a work in progress.
-If you try using the patched 7378, it will crash.
+1. `python3 patch_7378_xebuild`
+2. Rest of steps todo.

 ## Okay, cool.
 When can we expect this to be widely supported/added to J-Runner?